Key takeaways

 Reliability KPIs.
 PiP-related crash-free sessions over 99.5%; IllegalStateException on enter under 0.1%; correct aspect ratio in 100% of camera-flip scenarios.

-A decision framework — pick the right PiP scope in five questions
+A decision framework in five questions

 Q2.
 Do you target API 31+?
 Yes → auto-enter is the default.
-No → onUserLeaveHint with explicit feature check.
+No → onUserLeaveHint with an explicit feature check.

 Q3.
 How many actions do users actually need?
 Two or three.
 Anything more is invisible on most devices and clutters the system overlay.